vsc-eco/docs/docs/Roles/02_Senders & receivers.md

 - **Protocol-level value movement** - no external bridges or intermediaries.
 - **Receive native BTC to a connected ETH wallet** (and vice versa).
-- **Only fees are for entry and exit** - transfers within VSC are feeless.
+- **Users pay a fee only when depositing to or withdrawing from VSC; all internal transfers between connected wallets are feeless.** - transfers within VSC are feeless.
 - **Receivers must connect to VSC to access funds** - the system auto-resolves the deposit to their mapped address.
 - **Receivers can withdraw funds after completing a swap to the asset of their choice**.
 - **All assets remain native throughout**.